halfhp/androidplot/README.md

 #### Documentation
 http://androidplot.com/docs/

+## Bugs
+We use Jira as our issue tracker - report bugs on https://androidplot.jira.com

 ## Help
 Technical questions should be posted using the [androidplot tag](http://stackoverflow.com/questions/tagged/androidplot) on Stack Overflow.
 For everything else use the [Google Groups forum](https://groups.google.com/d/forum/androidplot).